 The compensation program is designed to recruit and retain qualified employees to Cornell College.
 Cornell strives to provide a market competitive compensation plan.
 Annually, typically in the Fall, compensation is reviewed and changes may be made.
 It is the responsibility of the divisional vice presidents to request a job review when a job has changed substantially.

-Payroll services are the joint responsibility of Human Resources and Business Services.
+Payroll services are the joint responsibility of Human Resources and Division of Business and Enterprise Services.
 Human Resources inputs new hire data and compensation and benefits changes.
 The Payroll Coordinator processes timecards and issues paychecks.

 - Classification regarding benefits eligibility of administrative, support staff, faculty, professional and maintenance personnel